HAKSOAT/haksoat.github.io/_posts/2020-11-19-write-comments-not.md

 Someone new to the code base will be left confused as to which is the desired operation; Euclidean or Manhattan.

 ## Wrapping Up
-In this article, I have discussed my reasons for avoiding comments which are that it promotes the use of poor variable names, breeds code smell and makes code harder to maintain.
+In this article, I have discussed my reasons for avoiding comments: it promotes the use of poor variable names, breeds code smell and makes code harder to maintain.

-Now you may have different opinion, I expect that you may agree or disagree with some or even all of my points.
+Now you may have a different opinion, I expect that you may agree or disagree with some or even all of my points.
 So, I will like you to share your thoughts.

 There's going to be a second part to this article, there I will talk about what caused a change of perspective and my current approach to writing comments.
 But before then, what has your experience writing comments and working with comments written by others been like?